Updated: May 11, 2026

 These moments can build relatability and give listeners a more personal stake in your performances.

-Fans often find it interesting to see things they may not have considered, like how much work goes into one set, amplifying their respect for what you do.
+Fans usually find it interesting to see things they may not have considered, like how much work goes into one set, amplifying their respect for what you do.

 3. The Making of Merch or Album Art

 This category is often severely underused by independent artists.
-People are visually motivated, and showing them the why behind your branding choices can deepen emotional investment.
+People tend to be visually motivated, and showing them the why behind your branding choices can make their emotional investment even deeper.

 Consider documenting: